Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Measurement Campaign and Scenario

 This campaign simultaneously evaluates two cellular connectivity solutions, corresponding to Denmark's two main 5G cellular operators, as well as the non-terrestrial networks Starlink and OneWeb.
 At the time of performing the measurement campaign, both mobile network operators have a cellular network of hundreds of base stations within the region under study~\cite{mastedatabasen}.
-With regard to satellite operators, Starlink has approximately 8000 satellites in LEO orbits between 550~km and 700~km~\cite{number_starlink}, while OneWeb has approximately 648 satellites deployed in LEO orbits at an altitude of 1200~km~\cite{number_oneweb}.
+With regard to satellite operators, Starlink has approximately 8000 satellites in LEO orbits at the time of measurement between 550~km and 700~km~\cite{number_starlink}, while OneWeb has approximately 648 satellites deployed in LEO orbits at an altitude of 1200~km~\cite{number_oneweb}.
+Regarding inter-satellite links (ISLs), Starlink has introduced ISL capabilities in its newer generations of satellites, while OneWeb does not currently support ISLs.
 In the case of Starlink, the vast majority of satellites are deployed in orbits with an inclination of 53º since the largest proportion of the global population is located below these latitudes.
 In addition, new polar orbits have been deployed to provide coverage at higher latitudes.
 In the case of the city of Copenhagen, located at a latitude of 55º, this deployment is sufficient to ensure visibility with multiple satellites simultaneously.
 In the case of OneWeb, the constellation orbits exclusively in polar orbits around~87º, which means better coverage at high latitudes compared to the equator.
 For the latitude at which the study area is located, this deployment is sufficient to ensure continuous coverage if there are no obstructions on the horizon.
+Note that the results shown throughout the work are specific to the 55º Copenhagen high latitude scenario, and although both constellations provide coverage at this latitude, their relative performance might differ in terms of the latitude.
+In particular, OneWeb’s relative performance is expected to improve with increasing latitude due to its near-polar orbital configuration, while Starlink benefits from higher satellite density at lower latitudes closer to the equator.
+Regarding the network topology, the scientific community has carried out extensive work in mapping the terrestrial infrastructure for NTN networks, i.e., the Ground Stations or Satellite Network Portals (SNPs) and Points of Presence (PoPs).
+For instance, the works of Wang~\textit{et al.}~\cite{NT_Starlink} and Zhao \textit{et al.}~\cite{SOTA_PAN_3} have identified this infrastructure for Starlink and OneWeb, respectively.
+Considering our geographical position in Copenhagen, the Starlink ground stations in Aerzen (Germany), Frankfurt (Germany) and Hoofddorp (Netherlands), and the Starlink PoP in Frankfurt (Germany) are noteworthy due to their geographical proximity.
+For OneWeb, the nearest ground stations are geographically sparser in Sintra (Portugal), Palermo (Italy), Stara Zagora (Bulgaria) and Piteå (Sweden), while the PoP closest to our location is in Amsterdam (Netherlands).
+Therefore, the larger distance between the ground infrastructure and our location indicates higher expected end-to-end latency in OneWeb compared to Starlink.
+Note also that, from a global perspective, the development of ground infrastructure is more mature for Starlink, with 49~PoPs compared to OneWeb’s 29~PoPs, both as of 2025~\cite{NT_Starlink, SOTA_PAN_3}.
+Hence, it is more likely that a Starlink PoP is geographically closer to the user’s location given a random location.
+In terms of signal structure, Starlink uses Orthogonal Frequency Division Multiplexing (OFDM)~\cite{SS_Starlink}, while OneWeb implements MultiFrequency Time Division Multiple Access (MF-TDMA) Single Carrier (SC)~\cite{SS_OneWeb}.